-Request $\begin{array}{c} \mbox{Permitted when PHY has control of} \\ \mbox{the interface and Ctl[0:1] at } C{\rm A} \mbox{ is} \end{array}$ Permitted when link controls the interface Additional requirements Isochronous Any Yes Sent during an isochronous period when the link is ready to transmit an isochronous packet.
-If Ctl[0:1] goes Idle after Transmit, the start bit of an isochronous packet shall be transmitted no later than the eighth cycle subsequent to that in which Ctl[0:1] went Idle.
-Otherwise, the start bit of an isochronous request shall be transmitted no later than the cycle subsequent to that in which Ctl[0:1] went Idle.
-The link shall not issue an isochronous request if it intends to concatenate a packet after the current transmission.
-Register read Any Yes Shall not be issued while there are pending reg- Register write Any Yes ister read requests.
-Decelerate Any Yes Decelerate is issued by cycle slaves if enab_accel is TRUE and shall be issued once every isochronous period, as soon as pos- sible after the local clock indicates the start of a new isochronous period.
-Accelerate Any Yes Accelerate may only be issued by cycle slaves once every isochronous period, after an incom- ing cycle start packet has been recognized and after all isochronous requests.
+Request Permitted when PHY has control of the interface and Ctl[0:1] at C A is Permitted when link controls the interface Additional requirements Decelerate Any Yes Decelerate is issued by cycle slaves if enab_accel is TRUE and shall be issued once every isochronous period, as soon as pos- sible after the local clock indicates the start of a new isochronous period.
+Accelerate rate Any Y Accelerate may only be issued by cycle slaves once every isochronous period, after an incom- ing cycle start packet has been recognized and after all of the link's isochronous requests (if any).